jacksleight/statamic-bard-mutator/docs/mutators.md

 });
 ```

-You should add tag mutators in a service provider's `boot()` method.
+You should add tag mutators in your app service provider's `boot()` method.
 They will receive two or three arguments depending on how you're using Bard Mutator:

 * **tag (array):** The standard [tag value](data-formats)
 * **data (object):** The raw [node and mark data](data-formats)